Patrick Beverley's Incident with Fan in Game 3 Under Investigation by NBA

 An exchange between Houston Rockets point guard Patrick Beverley and a fan following Game 3 of the first-round playoff series Friday night between the Rockets and Oklahoma City Thunder is under investigation by the NBA.

 Ramona Shelburne of ESPN reported the league will review all available video of the incident before deciding whether to hand down punishment.
-Fred Katz of the Norman Transcript confirmed the news.
+Fred Katz of the Norman Transcript confirmed the news and reported the fan is the son of Thunder minority owner Jay Scaramucci.

 Thunder Digest provided a look at the final moments of the conversation before security stepped in to restrain the Rockets player: